ExpressionEngine/ExpressionEngine-User-Guide/docs/templates/conditionals.md

       You're not 30 or Bob.
 That's all we know.
     {/if}

-Don't worry if not all of these make sense.
-The operators and constructs will be discussed in detail below.

 ## Protected Characters

 Certain characters must be protected in conditionals to prevent them from being mistaken for regular ExpressionEngine tags: